witnesschain-com/pox-scheduler/README.md

 ```
 #### Arguments
     --config_file: The path to the configuration file (default: config/config.json).
-    --proof_type: The type of proof to retrieve from the configuration (default: pol).
+    --proof_type: The type of proof to retrieve from the configuration (pol or pob ; default: pol).
     --challenger_count: The number of challengers (default: 2).
-    --private_key: Private Key of the account triggering the challenge
+    --private_key: Private Key of the account triggering the challenge (ECDSA Key starting with 0x)
-    --prover: Prover address (0x...)
+    --prover: Prover address - Ethereum wallet (0x...)
     --project_name: Project Name (pingpong, eigenlayer) (optional)